I’m kicking off this powder room renovation with the first DIY project – a modern shiplap wall treatment.

 Once everything was dry, we sanded the entire shiplap wall treatment twice.
 First with 80 grit sandpaper and then with 120 grit sandpaper.

-First, we coated the entire wall treatment with primer.
+First, we coated the entire shiplap wall with primer.
 After that was dry, we painted the shiplap with 2-3 coats of white semi-gloss paint.

 To get an even coverage, we used a brush to get the paint into the gaps between the shiplap boards.
 Then, we used a roller on the outside surfaces of the shiplap to create a smooth painted finish.